mackaypeter/readhead-support-reproducer/README.md

 What is it?
 -----------

-This project reproduces an IllegalArgumentException thrown by Hibernate when creating a TypedQuery in connection with managed executor services, see
+This project reproduces an IllegalArgumentException thrown by Hibernate when creating a TypedQuery in connection with managed executor services and CDI-Beans (not EJBs), see
 <https://access.redhat.com/support/cases/#/case/02444670>